bennywee/markr/README.md

 - How many requests would this service be taking at once?
 Do we need to consider load balancing and resources required to process these requests?

-- Is there any authentication and security around who can access the service as well as the database
+- Is there any authentication and security around who can access the service as well as the database?